2024 Programming Submission FAQ

 Learning Objectives: Complete the sentence, “Upon completion, participant will be able to….”
 When writing learning objectives.
 Use action words to begin each objective, such as list, describe, define, demonstrate, conduct, etc.

-Three learning objectives are required for Symposia, Hot Topics, Rapid Fires, and Career Development sessions.
+Three learning objectives are required for Symposia, and Hot Topics.
+One learning objective is required for Rapid Fires.

 Proposed Speaker(s): First Name, Last Name, Email, Affiliation, and Job Title are required fields.